SpareRoom/vboxmake/README.md

      -f, --force           overwrite existing VM of same name

-     -u, --unattended      the path to the unattended installation script -b, --boot-menu       the path to the Syslinux boot configuration menu

      -t, --tftp-dir        the path to VirtualBox's TFTP directory -v, --vboxmanage      the path to the VBoxManage executable -x, --xorriso         the path to the xorriso executable